sapcc/LimesUI/README.md

 }
 ```

-A more detailed description about available available properties can be found in the [AppProps](/APP_PROPS.md) documentation.
+A more detailed description about available properties can be found in the [AppProps](./APP_PROPS.md) documentation.

 If the `mockAPI` attribute is set to `true` the endpint attribute becomes optional.